tausif-sama/Bangladesh_Team-Prodigy/schematics/README.md

 +  Replicating the Power system
     - Connect the main power from the XT60 connector to the both buck converters.
 XL4015 and XL4016.
 Set the output voltages to 9v (Whatever voltage your motor needs) and 5V respectively.
 (You'll need to split the power input from a single XT60 to 2 output sources)
-    - Connect the Output of the XL4015to the 12v and GND Pins of the L298N.
+    - Connect the Output of the XL4015 to the 12v and GND Pins of the L298N.
     - Connect the output of the XL4016 to a barrel connector and connect it to the input of the Jetson Nano.
 Double check polarity and voltage as Jetson can tolerate 4.75V to 5.25V
     - We're going to use the built in voltage regulator of the L298N to power our servo.
 Connect the GND and 5V wires to the power input of the PCA9685.
     - Connect motor wires to Out 1.
 And connect the Arduino nano to the USB port of the Jetson Nano using a mini usb cable.